-- School Policy The school has a clear and sufficiently detailed policy which covers the taking and use of digital images and video of pupils and takes steps to ensure that it is understood and enforced.
+- Photographs taken for curricular and assessment reasons may not be used for any other purpose.
+This includes EYFS pupils who have their photographs taken to provide evidence of their achievements for developmental records and as part of their end of Foundation Stage Profile. - Only school issued devices will be used to record and store pupils' photographs.
+Personal staff mobile phones or devices will not be used to record access or store pupils' personal images. - Devices will be appropriately encrypted if taken off site, to reduce the risk of a data security breach, in the event of loss or theft. - TKAT Policy TKAT has a clear and sufficiently detailed Mobile Phone policy which covers the taking and use of digital images and video of pupils and takes steps to ensure that it is understood and enforced.
 Particular care will be taken when images of pupils may pass beyond the direct control of the school and into the public domain, e.g. on the school website, social networking.
 Guidance will include reference to the storage and deletion of images of pupils, including the policy on the use of devices with a facility to store or transfer data to other locations (e.g. 'cloud' storage) to ensure the school is line with ICO (Information Commission's Office) guidance. - Acceptable Use Agreements Staff and pupils sign ICT Acceptable Use Agreements.
 For staff this includes a section on the use of digital images and clarification about the position regarding the use of personal mobile phones/cameras for taking pictures.
 Where volunteers are supporting school staff, they should abide by the same rules as school staff as far as is reasonable. - Parental Permission The school will ensure that appropriate written permissions are obtained before any photographs or videos are used.
 Where parental permission has not been obtained, or it is known that a pupil should not be photographed or filmed, every reasonable effort should be made to ensure that a pupil's image is not recorded. - Parents taking photographs or video Where the school chooses to allow the recording of images at events it will be made clear that images may only be recorded for personal use and can only be shared with immediate family and friends.
 Images must not be shared on social networking sites or other websites that are accessible by the general public. - Events/Activities involving multiple schools When taking part in events organised by other schools or organisations, the schools involved will consider what image guidelines should apply.
 For larger events it is reasonable to expect that specific image guidelines should be in place.
 Consideration should be given as to how those attending the event will be informed of the image guidelines that apply.
 Although the school will make reasonable efforts to safeguard the digital images of pupils, parents should be made aware that at some types of event it is not always realistic to strictly enforce image guidelines.
 The school cannot therefore be held accountable for the use of images taken by parents or members of the public at events.